antonio-urbano/KeProject/Cryptocurrency/README.md

 JENA MODEL: Starting from the RDF triples we build a Jena Model.
 The Main.java class also contains several queries that can be exuted over the model.

 SPARQL QUERIES: A set of queries which are meant to translate some competency questions that you can find in the following section have been implemented in the Main.java class.
-Furthermore the notebook CovidQueries.ipynb can be used to run the same queries.
+Furthermore the notebook crypto_query.ipynb can be used to run the same queries.
 The Jupyter notebook docker stack was used to ceate the python notebook.
 The sparqk kernel was installed using : https://github.com/paulovn/sparql-kernel SPARQL endpoint was created using - Jena-Fuseki.